Gibsonbox/College-Record-System/README.md

 # College-Record-System
-This was my software solution for a college project
+This was my software solution for a college project.

+The scenario: